John Eatwell, Baron Eatwell: Academic career

 While studying for his doctorate at Harvard University, Eatwell was a teaching fellow in the Harvard Graduate School of Arts and Sciences from 1968 to 1969 and a research fellow at Queens' College, Cambridge, from 1969 to 1970.
 In 1970, he was elected a Fellow of Trinity College, Cambridge, and would stay with the college for the next 36 years.
 Having completed his doctorate in 1975, he was an assistant lecturer (1975–1977) and then lecturer (1977–2002) in the University of Cambridge's Faculty of Economics and Politics.
 He was additionally a visiting professor in economics at the New School for Social Research in New York City from 1982 to 1996.
 He was President of Queens' College, Cambridge, from 1997 to 2020, and Professor of Financial Policy at the Cambridge Judge Business School from 2002 to 2012.

 In May 2014, Lord Eatwell was appointed Chair of the Advisory Board of the Institute for Policy Research (IPR) at the University of Bath.

+The University of Bath awarded Lord Eatwell with an Honorary Doctorate of Policy Research and Practice (DPRP) in December 2022.
+The award recognises Eatwell as 'an internationally acclaimed economist who has made a distinguished contribution to the intellectual, political and cultural life of the United Kingdom.'